 Switch if: You want the same walk-to-earn model but with real payouts instead of marketplace tokens.

-The risk: miss one week and you lose your $40.
-This is not passive income — it's a fitness commitment with financial stakes.
+The risk: miss a weekly goal and you are out of the running.
+This is not passive income — it is a fitness commitment with money at stake.

 Switch if: You're a consistent walker who wants meaningful earnings and doesn't mind the risk.